paulvmking/Wanderers-Way/README.md

   - Useful information is contained on the **Destination page** with valuable information to any holiday maker or traveller.
   - Due to the layout/construction of the site this information can be updated and expanded upon very easily.

+ 11. **As a returning user I want to be able to have access to follow the company on social media.**
+  - The site contains **social media icons** to redirect the user to each platform, they are located in the footer and are consistent on every page of the site.

 ## Usability

 - I shared the website with friends and family and received feedback from them stating the site was eay to use,